by Tom Bosschaert

 SiD_Object_ELSI48_V3_1.original.jpg

-The object-level indicator hierarchy adopted in this program is called SiD ELSI.
-It is one of, if not the most used tools in the process and helps users identify and measure the performance of an object without removing it from its context within a system.
+The object-level indicator hierarchy is mapped with the SiD ELSI tool.
+It is one of, if not the most used tools in the framework and is used in many ways in the method and process.

 ELSI replaces the Triple Bottom Line "people, planet, and profit," one of the original concepts used for assessing systems and sustainability.

-The "three p's" are limiting as they focus too much on a system's objects.
+Object indicators help describe the relationship between objects and how they affect the system as a whole.
 There are countless object indicators and depend on the specific industry, structure, community, or process you are assessing.
 For example, some common indicators in a construction project could be energy efficiency, cultural value, carbon footprint, recyclability, cost, and ease of use.
+ELSI helps to scan for, categorize, and ensure completeness in scanning for and exploring both object level impact areas, as well as relationships between them.
+It's also often used as a way to help organize complexity and used as a communication tool.

 SiD ELSI is purposely broad and adaptable to address the multifaceted nature and complexity in system dynamics and covers any physical object found in our universe.
 Its versatility ensures it remains practical and relatively straightforward to create indicator sets, impact mapping, and full-spectrum analysis.